JohnBortotti/puppeteer-actions/README.md

   - action: action key - key to define wich action will be executed.
 Consult the [Actions](#actions) section (string)
   - value: main param for action - example: url, delay time, etc. Consult the Action to see available params (string)
   - criticalStep: defines if the step is critical, if true, when an exception is throwed, the pipeline will be stopped (boolean)
-  - agr: other params for action (any)
+  - args: other params for action (any)

 ```ts
 const { executeSteps } = require("./dist/lib/index");